TheAzouz/CS401-Extension-of-Friendship-and-mobility/index.md

 # **I - Discretization Testing:**

 In this part, we will test the performance of the home localization method proposed by the paper.
 We will compute the distance between localized homes, and the known homes of users.
-We will use a different dataet from the one used in the paper, as there were not labeled check-ins.`
+We will use a different dataset from the one used in the paper, as there were not labeled check-ins.`

 ## *1 - True Home Location:*

-We first start by defining the true homes of users.
-Therefore, we only keep users whose checkins with home label that have a standard deviation of distance from the average home location less than a hundred meters.
-Then for the users left, we compute the home location as the average of the locations of check-ins labeled as home.
+We first start by selecting the homes of users with low variance.
+This is done by computing the standard deviation and mean of latitude and longitude of each user's check-ins labeled as Home.
+Then, we construct two points by respectively substracting and adding the standard deviation from the mean of the latitude and longitude coordinates.
+If this distance is smaller than 100m, we can be confident about the home location.

 ## *2 - Discretization:*